-- The donor may discuss their wishes with you, or include guidance in the LPA.
+- The donor may discuss their wishes with you, and/or or include guidance in the LPA.
 You should take this guidance into account when making decisions.
 When appropriate, you may also need to consult with the donor’s family or friends.

 - An LPA may appoint more than one attorney.
-If so, the attorneys may be required to make some or all decisions together (ie: unanimously) rather than independently.
+If so, the attorneys may be required to make some or all decisions together (ie unanimously) rather than independently.

 - If the donor has made more than one LPA (or other kinds of power of attorney), you may need to cooperate with other attorneys where your authorities overlap.
 You should take advice if the extent of your authority to make decisions independently is unclear.

 If you are only authorised to act if the donor lacks mental capacity, you will need to check whether the donor has the capacity on a decision-by-decision basis.
-For example, the donor might be capable of making small decisions (such as what to wear), but not complex decisions about where to live or financial issues.
+For example, the donor might be capable of making small decisions (such as what to wear), but not complex decisions about where to live or managing financial issues.

 In each case, you should start from the assumption that the donor is capable - and look for ways to help the donor make the decision - rather than just taking control.

 To help decide whether the donor lacks capacity, you can apply a two stage test:

 - Is the donor's mind or brain impaired or disturbed in some way?